 Analysis / Tests Routinely Performed

-• Environmental Trace Elements: analysis of potable and non-potable water, solid waste for trace metals using quadrupole-based Inductively Coupled Plasma Mass Spectrometry.
+• Trace Elements in potable and non-potable water, food and solid waste using quadrupole-based Inductively Coupled Plasma Mass Spectrometry (ICP-MS).

-• X-Ray Fluorescence (XRF) spectrometry: rapid screening of solid samples (supplements, toys, foods, cosmetics and spices) for toxic metals (Pb, Cd, As, and Hg).
+• X-Ray Fluorescence (XRF) spectrometry: rapid screening of solid samples (supplements, toys, foods, cosmetics and spices) for toxic elements (Pb, Cd, As, and Hg).

 Proficiency Testing

-The laboratory operates a PT program for Trace Elements in whole blood, serum and urine matrices that is designed to support Biomonitoring.
+The laboratory operates a subscription-based proficiency testing (PT) program for trace elements in whole blood, serum and urine matrices that is designed to support human biomonitoring methods.
 Potential participants may contact the scheme organizers at trel@health.ny.gov for more details.
 An example of a recent PT report illustrates the scope of elements measured in biological fluids.
-Other interlaboratory studies for trace element (bone, keratin, etc.,) may be offered on an ad hoc basis in the future.
+Other interlaboratory studies for trace elements (bone, keratin, liver etc.) may be offered on an ad hoc basis.
 Contact the scheme organizer for further details on upcoming studies, and information on past studies.

 Academic Programs

-Senior laboratory scientists hold academic appointments in the Department of Environmental Health Sciences of the University at Albany’s School of Public Health.
+Senior laboratory scientists hold academic appointments in the Department of Environmental Health Sciences of the University at Albany’s College of Integrated Health Sciences.
 The laboratory hosts both doctoral (Ph.D.) and masters (M.S., M.P.H.) students working toward degrees awarded by the University at Albany in the Department of Environmental Health Sciences (EHS).
 Staff members co-teach several graduate courses (core and electives) that are required for completion of the degree.
-They include EHS 525 Environmental Chemical Analysis, EHS 530 Principles of Environmental Chemistry, EHS 530 Principles of Toxicology, and EHS 621 Chromatographic Methods.
-Opportunities for high school students, graduate students, postdoctoral fellows, chemist aides, and laboratory technicians are available, along with access to state-of-the-art analytical instrumentation.
+They include EHS 525 Environmental Chemical Analysis, EHS 530 Principles of Environmental Chemistry, and EHS 621 Chromatographic Methods.
+Opportunities for high school students, graduate students, postdoctoral fellows, chemist aides, and laboratory technicians may be available, along with access to state-of-the-art analytical instrumentation.

 Examples of Ph.D. theses completed in this laboratory include: